-It’s the Tuesday of Weinberg College’s reading week, a time when many Northwestern students huddle in the library to prepare for a gauntlet of final exams, papers and projects.
-But 560 Lincoln Street Residence Hall’s ground floor is buzzing as students go from table to table, eating healthy study snacks (including fresh fruit, a yogurt bar and individual hummus and almond butter cups), playing games, crafting and winning prizes.
-The lights are bright, the music is cheery and the atmosphere is all about relaxation.
+It’s the Tuesday of Weinberg College’s reading week, a time when many Northwestern students huddle in the library to prepare for a gauntlet of final exams, papers, and projects.
+But 560 Lincoln Residence Hall’s ground floor is buzzing as students go from table to table, eating healthy study snacks (including fresh fruit, a yogurt bar and individual hummus and almond butter cups), playing games, crafting, and winning prizes.
+The lights are bright, the music is cheery, and the atmosphere is all about relaxation.
 This is how Northwestern students living on campus relieve stress during the busiest time of the quarter.

-Organized by Residential Services, the evening event billed as the Finals Prep Carnival came together with help from across the University.
+Organized by Residential Services, the Finals Prep Carnival came together with help from across the University.
 Information about academic resources from around Northwestern was made available to students.
-Residential Life staff planned games and had crafts for students, including painting, making glitter jars, playing board games and even rounds of musical chairs (with some sweet prizes including bakery-fresh cupcakes).
-Counseling & Psychological Services organized a quiet space while Athletics & Recreation gave seven-minute massages to students who needed to unwind.
+Residential Life staff planned games and had crafts for students, including painting, making glitter jars, and playing board games and musical chairs (with some sweet prizes including bakery-fresh cupcakes).
+Counseling and Psychological Services (CAPS) organized a quiet space while Northwestern Recreation provided seven-minute massages for students who needed to unwind.

-“We want to give students an opportunity to unwind and decompress a bit before finals,” says Residential Academic Initiatives Assistant Director Tim DeBold.
+“We want to give students an opportunity to unwind and decompress a bit before finals,” Residential Academic Initiatives Assistant Director Tim DeBold said.
 “We have fun and relaxing activities, but we also want to reduce anxiety by connecting students with resources that can help them be better prepared for final exams and papers.”

 560 Lincoln’s main multi-function space fostered a warm and lively environment, which drew students in from multiple buildings.
 When McCormick freshman and Sargent Hall resident Brent Claypool needed a break from studying for Engineering Analysis – a notoriously difficult class in the engineering curriculum – he knew just where to go.
 After some healthy snacks – “a nice little break from dining hall food because I never eat healthy there” – he wrote some holiday cards to friends from home.

-“This definitely helped me relieve some stress,” Claypool says.
+“This definitely helped me relieve some stress,” Claypool said.
 “I’m not looking forward to going back and studying again.”

 Students weren’t the only ones who got to connect and interact that evening.
 Chris Davidson and Jason Kruse from the User Experience department of Northwestern University Libraries brought games and prizes for students.
 A memory game had students matching DVD and video game titles available in the Mitchell Multimedia Center.
 Also, appealing to memories of a time in life with no final exams, a custom-made edition of the board game Guess Who? replaced the original cartoon characters with the smiling faces of Northwestern librarians to familiarize students with the staff.
 As students stopped by for games, the librarians were able to slip a little academic advice into casual conversations.